JJTech0130/TrollRestore/README.md

 # Computer Requirements
 To use the precompiled builds, you will either need:

-macOS: A Mac with macOS 11 (Big Sur) or higher. *macOS 11 may work but has not been tested.*
+macOS: A Mac with macOS 11 (Big Sur) or higher.

 Windows: A PC running Windows 10 or higher. iTunes must be installed.